Ariel2001a/cloud-storage-system/README.md

 ## Setup 🛠️

 1. Clone the repository - https://github.com/Ariel2001a/Project-exercise1/tree/EX3

+      - each task has its own branch - EX1, EX2, EX3...

 2. Make sure u have c++17 compiler
 3.
     * run the cpp server